COVID-19 Procedures and Guidelines

 - Avoid touching eyes, nose and mouth

-- all common areas and high-touch surfaces, including elevators, washrooms, common tables, desks, light switches and door handles, which will be cleaned several times each day
+- Cadillac Fairview and contracted cleaning providers continue with daily cleaning, including all common areas and high-touch surfaces, including elevators, washrooms, common tables, light switches and door handles.

 Report any safety concerns